 Students enrolled in the FNP program are required to actively partner with the Office of Field Experience to secure appropriate clinical settings for completion of their clinical hours.
-Students are required to provide all site and preceptor requirements at least 8 weeks prior to their clinical experience.
+Students are required to provide all site and preceptor requirements at least 16 weeks prior to their clinical experience.
+Documents will be sent for college approval.
+If documents are denied student is responsible for providing information that meets the USU requirement.
 If assistance is needed, please contact your Clinical Placement Coordinator in OFE for the next steps.
 OFE prioritizes placement assistance for students who have submitted all Complio and requested documentation by the required deadline.
 Travel may be required to obtain hours at a clinical site.
 The OFE will work with you to ensure all health and safety and site required documents are verified and on file prior to clinical placement.
 It is your responsibility to work to complete these requirements on a timely basis to ensure successful placement.